Kidnapping into slavery in the United States: Prevalence

-Free African Americans were most frequently kidnapped from the border states, including Delaware, Maryland, Kentucky, and Missouri.
+Free Blacks were most frequently kidnapped from the border states, including Delaware, Maryland, Kentucky, and Missouri.
 But kidnapping was also prevalent in states farther north, such as New York, Pennsylvania, and Illinois, as well as in abolition-minded regions of some Southern states, such as Tennessee.

 New York and Pennsylvania

-Free blacks in New York City and Philadelphia were particularly vulnerable to kidnapping.
+Free Blacks in New York City and Philadelphia were particularly vulnerable to kidnapping.
 In New York, a gang known as 'the black-birders' regularly waylaid men, women and children, sometimes with the support and participation of policemen and city officials.
 In Philadelphia, black newspapers often featured missing children notices, including one for the 14-year-old daughter of the newspaper's editor.
 Children were particularly susceptible to kidnapping; in a two-year period, at least a hundred children were abducted in Philadelphia alone.
 In 1826, Rhode Island newspaper editors recounted having met slave catchers and an enslaved man at a tavern in western Alabama.
 After the traders passed out from drinking, the editors interviewed the slave, who had been chained to a post in the tavern.
 The Rhode Island paper recounted: "He informed us he was a native of the city of New-York, had been employed on board of a collier vessel running between that city and Richmond, Virginia, and that whilst at Norfolk, the master of the vessel, who had become involved a difficulties, by his own dissipation, sold him to a slave dealer, who took him to the interior of Virginia, where he was sold to a planter, in whose service he remained, till after making several attempts to escape from bondage, he was sold to an Alabama trader, to whom, by purchase, he now belonged, and at whose hands he met with the most savage treatment.
 He farther informed us, that a few days previous, he had absconded, and had nearly reached the Ohio River, when he was overtaken; and was then on his way back to the plantation of CONOLL WISTER, where he expected to meet the most savage treatment for his temerity.
 He was intelligent and interesting; and anxious to discover whether he were free or not, we questioned him relative to the location of the city of New York, its streets, inhabitants, public edifices and climate, and were perfectly satisfied the tale he told was scrupulously true."